top of page

 Gardener & Designer

-Lorna has a PhD in Public Health and has a deep understanding of just how beneficial gardens, green spaces and the wilderness are for ones wellbeing.
+Lorna holds a PhD in Public Health, with a deep understanding of the profound benefits that gardens, green spaces, and natural environments bring to our wellbeing.